ArvinZaker/cut_run_pipeline_nix/README.md

 The main things that you may have to change for your sample are:

-1. Changing the `--genome` argument to another version or another specie.
+1. **Selecting the correct specie**: Change the `--genome` argument to the specie of your choice.
+Please see the [igenome](https://support.illumina.com/sequencing/sequencing_software/igenome.html) website to select the correct genome.
 2. Updaing the version in the `-r` argument.
 3. If you want the process to run in background at `-bg` option to the command.

+> NOTE: IT IS EXTREMELY IMPORTANT

 # Step 5: Results of the analysis.